Sovon380/Smart-City-Monitor/README.markdown

 ## 👨‍💻 Contributors
 Sovon Mallick – IoT System Developer, Project Lead

-(You can add team members or guide names if any)

 ## 📄 License
 This project is licensed under the MIT License.
 See LICENSE file for more details.